jasonjac2/OneMoreWiki/Tools.md

 The OneNote page schema is defined in the 0336.OneNoteApplication_2013.xsd file in the Properties folder of the project repo.

+## Replay Last Command

+Executes the most recently invoked command.
+Provides a quick and efficient means of replaying commonly used commands such as the rotating highlighter, clean commands, snippets, and others.

+This is not a "deep" replay, meaning if the command displays a dialog asking for input, it won't do that silently; you'll still need to respond to the dialog.

+There are a few commands that cannot be replayed: manage favorites, manage snippets, manage plugins, and the settings dialog.

 ## XML Dialog (Ctrl + Shift + Alt + X)

 Developing OneMore meant reverse-engineering the way Microsoft built OneNote.
 And it's XML